Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 > As a part of his punishment, his academic and other records were quietly erased wherever the government could find them up until 1996 (Dan’s business partner contacted SUNY and received confirmation of his PhD).
 In that same year, SUNY was still acknowledging Dan’s PhD, but even though other documents corroborate Dan’s educational record, SUNY has since fallen silent to inquiries.

+# Abduction

+When he was a child, he was abducted outside his family home and had his consciousness replaced/merged with that of the dead son of an MJ-12 member.

 # Bankruptcy filing